 Injured in an Accident With an Uninsured Motorist?

-In a conventional auto accident, both parties will exchange insurance information and the insurance company of the at-fault party will compensate the crash victim for medical expenses and lost wages.
-However, what happens when the at-fault driver is uninsured or doesn't have enough insurance to cover the damages associated with the accident?
+In a conventional car accident, both parties will exchange insurance information and the insurance company of the at-fault party will compensate the crash victim for medical expenses and lost wages.
+However, what happens when the at-fault driver is uninsured or doesn’t have enough insurance to cover the damages associated with the accident?

 Being hit by an uninsured or underinsured driver can be a frustrating ordeal.
 It can leave you wondering where to turn or how to pay for expensive medical bills and put food on the table while you're unable to work.
 The car accident attorneys at Pajcic & Pajcic understand the pain and suffering accidents with uninsured drivers cause to crash victims and their families.
 We have built a reputation for putting our experience to use and winning big, such as $7 million awarded to a crash victim whose accident was caused by a driver with limited insurance.
 Contact us today so one of our uninsured motorist accident attorneys can help guide you through the process.

 Uninsured motorist coverage explained